Drowning in data? This will help

 “Lies, damn lies, and statistics” is credited to Mark Twain, Benjamin Disraeli, and others; regardless of where it originated that sentiment can be held by a business owner drowning in data.

 Data can anchor your business, but is that anchor securing your business firmly or dragging it down?
-It’s all in how you handle the data.
+It’s all in how you handle the information.

 “Don’t measure anything unless the data helps you make a better decision or change your actions.” – Seth Godin, Squidoo